rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 <img alt="PSAT Protected Audience - Bids" src="images/private-advertising/protected-audience/paapi/psat_v1.0.0_bids_paapi_2025_05_30.png" width="1200" />

-The Bids section contains two subsections, Received Bids and No Bids
+The Bids section contains two subsections, Received Bids and No Bids.

-The first section of Received Bids show list of bidders along with information such as event time, bid value, currency, Ad Unit, Ad Container Size, Media Type.
-You can also filter using the bidder using the same information.
+The first section of Received Bids shows a list of bidders along with information such as event time, bid value, currency, Ad Unit, Ad Container Size, Media Type.
+You can also filter by bidder using this information.

 The second section, No Bids, shows a list of bidders who did not place a bid.